Casual Friday (The Office): Production

 "Casual Friday" was written by Anthony Q. Farrell and directed by Brent Forrester.
 The official website for The Office included two cut scenes from "Casual Friday" within a week of its original release.
 In the first 50-second clip, Jim welcomes Pam to her new sales desk with a gift of a model of an island with figures representing Jim, Pam and Dwight, who share the office pod together.
 Dwight insists he did not have anything to do with the gift and does not welcome Pam to the desk because she "obscures my view of the shredder."
 In the second 50-second clip, Dwight tells Andy, Stanley and Phyllis that they should "put our balls in the guillotine, as they say," by threatening to quit if Michael does not give their clients back.
 The others express doubt and wonder if they should keep quiet in order to protect their jobs.

-Cold open

 Originally, Michael was supposed to spill the chili, but it was changed to Kevin to give him a moment in the episode.
 The crew did it in a single take but the set took several hours to clean afterwards.